MageOf4Names/Learning-Ruby/notes.md

     * Returns 0 if the first operand equals the second
     * Returns -1 if the first operand is less than the second
   * `===`   - Used to test equality with a when clause of a case statement
+    * Returns true if the right hand operand belongs to the collection of the left hand operand
   * `.eql?` - Checks if both the value and type of both arguments are the same
   * `.equal?` - Checks to see if both operands have the same object ID (i.e. if they are clones)
 * Assignment